Interview answer drill

 Security-first explanation

 If data can be influenced by users, third-party APIs, query params, or storage, using eval can convert that data into executable payloads.
-In browser apps, this often becomes DOM XSS or privilege abuse in your own origin.
+In browser apps, this often becomes DOM XSS or privilege abuse in your own origin, not just a generic 'bad practice' warning.

 JAVASCRIPT